How to apply

-To ensure that your application can be processed as quickly as possible, please ensure the following is attached to your application form before sending it in.
+To ensure that your application can be processed as quickly as possible, please ensure the following is attached to your online application before sending it in.

 - A current copy of your public liability insurance with a minimum of ten million dollars ($10,000,000) coverage, which includes all proposed activities and locations and the period of insurance.

-- Copies of your current vehicle registration certificates and/or survey certificates indicating licence and/or vessel SPV numbers and the date of expiry.
+- Copies of your current vessel SPV numbers and the date of expiry.

 - If accredited, a copy of your accreditation certificate showing date of expiry.